MSE News

 Is it safe to go with a new supplier?

-Yes it is.
-When you switch supplier, it's the same gas, same electricity and same safety – no matter which firm you switch to – the only things that change are price and service.
-While more established firms may have a record of good service, it's harder to assess the service of newer companies.
+Many of you have told us that you worry about switching your energy to new or small providers, but it's the same gas, same electricity and same safety – no matter which firm you switch to – the only things that change are price and service.